raquo/Airstream/README.md

 If a `Signal[A]` or `State[A]` observable runs into an error that it doesn't handle itself, this error becomes its current state. `MemoryObservable`s' current state is actually `Try[A]`, not just `A`.

 `State[A]` has a public `now(): A` method that returns its current value.
-Calling it is equivalent to `tryNow().get`– it will throw an exception if current state is a Failure.
+Calling it is equivalent to `tryNow().get`– it will throw if current state is a Failure.

-##### Observer Errors Are Wrapped
+##### Errors Can Become Wrapped

 Errors originating in an external Observer's onNext and onTry methods are wrapped in `ObserverError` and `ObserverErrorHandlingError` respectively before they are shipped off as unhandled errors.

-You can still access the original errors on those objects.
+Errors originating in observables error handling code (`stream.recover(pf)`) are wrapped in `ErrorHandlingError`.

+You can always access the original errors on wrapped errors, and it will always provide you with a stack trace that includes the line where your code failed.
+Make sure to configure error reporting as well as Scala.js source maps to make use of this in fullOpt / production.

 ##### Errors Multiply

-The same error might need to be handled multiple times to avoid propagating all the way to unhandled errors.
+The same error might need to be handled multiple times to avoid becoming _unhandled_.

-It is perhaps counter-intuitive, but it's obvious:
+It is perhaps counter-intuitive, but it's obvious in retrospect:

 ```scala
 val upStream = ???